stefandollase/blog.stefandollase.de/_posts/2014-10-07-shortcut-to-publish-files-from-local-folder.md

   Often enough I am annoyed when I want to send someone a file, so I decided to write a script which helps me to synchronize a folder on my local laptop to a folder, which is publicly available on the internet.
-tags: [ guide, rsync, nginx, shell, ssh, linux ]
+tags: [ guide, linux, nginx, rsync, shell, ssh ]
 ---
 ## Setting up ssh